sftcd/happykey/README.md

 The [infoaadtest.sh](infoaadtest.sh) script does the same as [roundtrip.sh](roundtrip.sh) but provides optional (random) AAD and Info inputs to encryption and checks that decryption works or fails as appropriate when good/bad values are provided.

-The [modetest.sh](modetest.sh) script is like [infoaadtest.sh](infoaadtest.sh)
-but goes through all the modes, with good and bad PSK and PSKID values.
+The [modetest.sh](modetest.sh) script is like [infoaadtest.sh](infoaadtest.sh) but goes through all the modes, with good and bad PSK and PSKID values.
+For both scripts, you can add extra comnand line parameters (e.g. "-b") and those'll be passed on to the encrypt/decrypt calls.

 ## Key generation